WOIO: Formation and early struggles

-From its inception until assuming the CBS affiliation, WOIO had no local news presence.
+From its launch until becoming a CBS affiliate, WOIO had no local news presence.
 Station founder Hubert B. Payne felt the notion of immediately competing with WKYC, WEWS, WJW-TV and cable news to be "folly on my part".
-By 1992, Akron Beacon Journal critic Bob Dyer referred to the station as "... with a gaping hole at its center: no newscast."
-General manager Dennis Thatcher expressed a desire to start a local news service, noting some advertisers—under the impression viewers didn't see WOIO as a "real" station—refused to deal with them.
-Malrite's successful launch of a news service on their Cincinnati station, WXIX-TV, led WOIO management in March 1994 to consider "... tiptoe(ing) into local news this fall."
+By 1992, Akron Beacon Journal critic Bob Dyer wrote the station had "a gaping hole at its center: no newscast"; in Dyer's analysis, general manager Dennis Thatcher expressed an interest in local news, noting some advertisers—under the impression viewers did not see WOIO as a "real" station—refused to deal with them.
+Malrite's successful launch of a news service on their Cincinnati station, WXIX-TV, led WOIO management in March 1994 to consider "tiptoe(ing) into local news this fall".
 As Malrite had been in negotiations with Cannell Communications about a WUAB LMA when the Fox-New World alliance emerged, when WOIO signed with CBS, speculation began about Malrite using WUAB's news department to produce 6 p.m. and 11 p.m. newscasts for WOIO.
 Thatcher hired former WJW-TV news director Phyllis Quail to oversee the transition process and committed to having local news bulletins during CBS This Morning.
 The station originally intended to air the CBS Evening News on delay at 7 p.m. with sitcom reruns as a lead-in but ended up running it live at 6:30 p.m.

 WOIO kept a low profile assembling its air talent following the affiliation switch, though the station did hire WJW-TV anchor Denise Dufala, WMAQ-TV anchor Emmett Miller, and former Miss America 1989 winner Gretchen Carlson as lead anchors, and WUAB's Jeff Phelps was reassigned as WOIO's lead sportscaster.
 WUAB's existing team of Jack Marschall, Romona Robinson and Gib Shanley remained exclusive to that station, but reporters and meteorological talent were shared between the two stations.
 What became known as 19 News launched on February 5, 1995, from a combined facility at Reserve Square under the Cleveland Television News banner; WUAB's newscasts came from a traditional set, but WOIO's newscasts originated from the newsroom with anchors walking to reporters in a style heavily inspired by CITY-TV's CityPulse.